Home » Repurposed Furniture » Repurposed Dresser tv stand

 Kreg Jig Pocket Holes for Plank Dresser Top

-I used my Kreg Jig to drill some pocket holes to join the boards together.
+I used my Kreg Jig to drill pocket holes to join the boards.

-After joining the boards and smoothing them with my orbital sander, I broke out the Dark Walnut stain by Minwax.
+After joining the boards and smoothing them with my orbital sander, I broke out the Minwax Dark Walnut stain.

-While the stain was drying, I started working the underneath side of the dresser so I could make it sturdy enough to add some wheels.
+While the stain was drying, I started working on the underside of the dresser so I could make it sturdy enough to add some wheels.
 Because it was pressed wood, I busted the wood and tried to remove the corner bracewood.
-It did not bother the structural aspect of the piece, but it sure did “ugly it up.”
+It did not affect the piece’s structure, but it sure did “ugly it up.”
 I cut a piece of scrap (underlayment) plywood to make a false side to cover the bad spot. g.o.n.e.

 Strengthen The Dresser Bottom In Order To Add Wheels